Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzePrebuiltRead.md

 ## Use the prebuilt read model to analyze a document from a file stream

-To analyze a given file at a file stream, use the `StartAnalyzeDocument` method and pass `prebuilt-read` as the model ID.
+To analyze a given file at a file stream, use the `AnalyzeDocument` method and pass `prebuilt-read` as the model ID.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerAnalyzePrebuiltReadFromFileAsync
 string filePath = "<filePath>";